 When you do that, then you gain the eternal life.

-That's a simple message.
+That's the simple message.

 And it comes out through Tolstoy's high intelligence when he redacts the Gospels to what Jesus actually said.

-What about the idea that Jesus may not have been the only figure like that to come along?
+What about the idea that Jesus may not have been the only figure like that to come

-And why shouldn't that be the same divine who is the creator?
+They were in touch with the Divine, and why shouldn't that be the same Divine who is the Creator?

 I do also believe we are in a shill world of danger.

-But we've got to think profoundly about these people because I agree.
+But we've got to think profoundly about these people because I agree, I would put Jesus in with that group of people.

 And the Chinese sages.

-South American supposed to look like Jesus.
+You're even supposed to look like Jesus.

 And the purpose of this book is to say Jesus is a sham, is a crap, he's a creation of political people who want to manipulate us.